 We are glad you took a first step by taking this screening.
 Please remember that these results are not a diagnosis.
 These results are common and help is available.

 Mild depression isn't something to brush aside.
 Get help by speaking with a licensed professional therapist.
-This is available online through Talkspace, a leading therapy provider that connects you with therapists through video sessions, voice and text messaging.
-Over 1 million people, many of them battling depression, have signed up for Talkspace.
+You can find one online through Calmerry, a leading therapy provider that connects you with therapists through video sessions, voice and text messaging.
+Thousands of people, many of them battling depression, have signed up for Calmerry.

 Data source: National Center for Health Statistics: Mental Health - Household Pulse Survey - COVID-19